tsvetelinakaramfilova/ReactJS-project/reactJS-client/README.md

 ### Details article page

 Any user can access the detailed information about the article.
 After user authorization, he can add comments.
 Only the author can edit and delete the article.
 After deleting the article, all comments about it are deleted.

+### My articles page

+Only authenticated user see these page where he sees his articles.
+If there is no article, there is a button to add an article.

 ### 404 page